 When it comes to adding peas, spinach, green beans, and most other greens, they should be added towards the end of cooking.
 If you add them at the start, you will find that they discolor and will not look very nice once you’re done cooking.

 It’s also important to note that ingredients such as rice or pasta should also be added at the end of cooking.
 Otherwise, they may go a weird unappetizing texture.

 8. Leave the lid on

-If you’re worried about your dish not cooking right after removing the lid, then you should find 15 more minutes is enough time to compensate for the heat loss.
+If you’re worried about your dish not cooking right after removing the lid, then you should find that fifteen more minutes is enough time to compensate for the heat loss.

 This is a very important tip when it comes to food hygiene.
-It’s important to not leave your slow cooker switched off with food in it for extended periods of time.
+It’s essential not to leave your slow cooker switched off with food in it for extended periods of time.
 The food danger zone is 4 to 60 °C (39 to 140 °F) and is when harmful bacteria will start to grow.